AnonymizedAccount/OVRAU/README.md

 ## Dataset
 Due to the size limitation of the repository, we only provide few small dataset under the folder **data** to help you understand our code and reproduce our experiment.
 You are welcome to contact us to get access to the whole used dataset.
 ### Input format
-You can also use your own multiplex social network dateset, as long as it fits the following template.
+You can also use your own multiplex social network dateset, you should prepare the following three files (train.txt, test.txt, and valid.txt), as long as it fits the following template.

 ```
 edge_type head tail weight